-in accordance with Quality Housing for Sustainable Communities requirements for a 3bed 6person 3storey dwelling.
-CDP requirement for a 3 person dwelling is 92sq.m.
+^{} in accordance with Quality Housing for Sustainable Communities requirements for a 3bed 6person 3storey dwelling.
+The South Dublin County Development Plan 2022-2028 requirement is for a 3 person dwelling is 92sq.m.

-In terms of private amenity, a roof terrace (51.6sq.m) would be provided.
-A balcony measuring 7.4sq.m would also be provided.
-A total of 59sq.m would be provided.
+In terms of private amenity, a total of 68.7 sq.m is indicated on the schedule of areas outlined on the drawings provided by the Applicant.
 The proposal would provide a 3bed dwelling.
 In accordance with table 3.20 of the CDP, the required private open space is 60sq.m.
+This appears to be provided in the proposed dwelling.

-A courtyard area would also be provided to the rear at ground floor (7.4sq.m).
+A courtyard area would also be provided to the rear at ground floor (7.8 sq.m).
 It appears that this would be walled on all sides, with a rooflight above.
-The proposed dwelling, including screeding, would be 10.6m tall.
-It is unclear how much daylight would be received from this area.
+It is unclear how much daylight would be received from this area as no daylight, sunlight and shadow analysis has been provided by the Applicant.